-We choose the right mix of stocks and bonds to provide long-term growth potential and an income stream.
+Elite’s goal is to choose the right mix of stocks and bonds to provide long-term growth potential and an income stream.
 The question to ask is how these qualities fit into your investment strategy.
-Each client has individual objectives and our goal is to meet those objectives in a personal and welcoming environment where we can maximize growth, reduce risk, and effectively manage your assets.
+Each client has individual objectives and our goal is to meet those objectives in a personal and welcoming environment where we seek to maximize growth, reduce risk, and effectively manage your assets.

 Our role is to measure your risk tolerance and then effectively manage that risk day-to-day in order to satisfy your investment objectives.
-A versatile combination of stocks, bonds and alternative assets such as options is the best scenario.
-By diversifying your investments and putting money into stocks, bonds and alternative assets, you ensure some safety while leaving opportunity for above-average returns for your investment portfolio.
+In our opinion, one of the best scenarios is to include a versatile combination of stocks, bonds and alternative assets such as options.
+By diversifying your investments and putting money into stocks, bonds and alternative assets, you reduce risk and leave opportunity for above-average returns for your investment portfolio.

-Downside Protection – The use of an option or other hedging instrument in order to limit or reduce losses in the case of a decline in the value of the underlying security.
+Our goal is to utilize option or other hedging instruments in order to limit or reduce losses in the case of a decline in the value of the underlying security.
 Downside protection often involves the purchase of an option to hedge a long position.
 Other methods of downside protection include using stop losses or purchasing assets that are negatively correlated to the asset you are trying to hedge.

 A type of security that signifies ownership in a corporation and represents a claim on part of the corporation’s assets and earnings.
 There are two main types of stock: common and preferred.
 Common stock usually entitles the owner to vote at shareholders’ meetings and to receive dividends.
 Preferred stock generally does not have voting rights, but has a higher claim on assets and earnings than the common shares.
 For example, owners of preferred stock receive dividends before common shareholders and have priority in the event that a company goes bankrupt and is liquidated.
 Also known as “shares” or “equity.”